awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 ## Adding Virtual Tapes<a name="creating-virtual-tapes-vtl"></a>

 You can add tapes in your tape gateway when you need them\.
 For information about how to create tapes, see [Creating Tapes](GettingStartedCreateTapes.md)\.
 After your tape is created, information about your tape is displayed in the columns and in the **Details** tab of your tape library\.
-For information about tape gateway tape limits, see [AWS Storage Gateway Limits](resource-gateway-limits.md)\.
+For information about tape gateway tape quotas, see [AWS Storage Gateway Quotas](resource-gateway-limits.md)\.

 You can create additional tapes directly in a preselected pool that represents the storage you want the tapes to be archived in\.